usatiuk/writer/README.md

 # writer
 A simple web/markdown-based note taking app

-You can take a loot at the hosted version on heroku: https://ustk-writer.herokuapp.com
+You can take a look at the hosted version on heroku: https://ustk-writer.herokuapp.com

 ![screenshot](docs/main.png)